SISUBEN/dse.life-mirror/README.md

 If you want the past papers directly from github, it's located in [static/pp](https://github.com/Lucasyh/dse.life-mirror/tree/main/static/pp)

+Todo:
+- [ ] Clean up old code from the old site
+- [ ] Add the missing past papers

+I’ll be sure to work on it once in a blue moon

 # Contribute
 I am currently looking for missing past papers to add to this site.